MicrosoftDocs/visualstudio-docs/docs/code-quality/use-roslyn-analyzers.md

 ::: moniker-end

 ::: moniker range="vs-2017"
-3. Right-click the rule and select **Set Rule Set Severity**.
-In the context menu, select one of the severity options.
+3. Select and hold (or right-click) the rule and select **Set Rule Set Severity**.
+In the context menu, choose one of the severity options.

    The severity for the rule is saved in the active rule set file.
 ::: moniker-end